cvarma2311/workflow-automation-stack/README.md

     From the root directory of this project on your **control node**:
     ```bash
     ansible-playbook -i inventory.ini site.yml
     ```
+    **Important Note:** If you are using a private key other than the default `~/.ssh/id_rsa` (i.e., Scenario B in SSH setup), you'll need to tell Ansible to use your private key for authentication when running the playbook:
+    ```bash
+    ansible-playbook -i inventory.ini site.yml --private-key /path/to/your/my_vm_key.key
+    ```
     Ansible will connect to your VMs via SSH and provision them according to the playbook.